-18F - Executive Director
+18F - Director

 This role is not yet open for application.
 If you would like to learn more or if you'd like to be notified when the application is open, please sign up join our mailing list.

-Applications will be open for submission on 12:00am UTC on Friday, August 21, 2020.
+Applications will be open for submission on TBD.
 Check out Join TTS Hiring Process to learn more about the application process.

-Salary Range: The salary range for this position is: GS-15 Step 1 - $142,701 to GS-15 Step 10 $170,800
+Salary Range: The salary range for this position is: GS-Senior Executive Service Step 1 - $132,552 to GS-Senior Executive Service Step 10 $183,300

 Who May Apply: All United States citizens and nationals (residents of American Samoa and Swains Islands)